olincollege/pie-2023-03/mechanical-mirror/Code.md

 # Code

+All code for the mechanical mirror can be found in [this GitHub repository](https://github.com/joloujo/mechanical-mirror)

 ## Sprint 1:
 In sprint one, there were two systems that we needed to code.
 This first was image processing, which would take an image of the background and an image of the subject and turn it into data we could display.